thosgood/this-weeks-finds/markdown/51-100/week095.md

 (1996), 72-79.

-Unfortunately, I haven't seen these proofs of Lucas' claim, so I don\`t know why it's true.
+Unfortunately, I haven't seen these proofs of Lucas' claim, so I don't know why it's true.
 I do know a little about its relation to string theory, so I'll talk about that.

 There are two main flavors of string theory, "bosonic" and